freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 - Enter `SELECT * FROM students FULL JOIN majors ON students.major_id = majors.major_id WHERE first_name LIKE '%ri%' OR major LIKE '%ri%';` in the psql prompt
 - Enter `psql --username=freecodecamp --dbname=students` in the terminal to log into the psql prompt if you aren't already

-## 2290. psql SELECT major FROM students FULL JOIN majors WHERE student_id IS NULL OR gpa = 4.0
+## 2290. psql SELECT major FROM students FULL JOIN majors WHERE WHERE first_name || major LIKE ri

 ### 2290.1